Troubleshooting LIVE Streaming¶

 [Mon Mar 09 19:19:32 2015] [error] [client 192.168.12.100] pubpoint_push_input_stream(Streams(Video1)) returned: 409 Stream is closed, cannot restart (track_name=video stream.time=41863154666 fragment.time=41598557000)

-restart-on-encoder-reconnect, see Options for LIVE ingest)
+publishing point, see Options for LIVE ingest), the encoder needs

-Please refer to the encoder manual on how to configure this
+to be configured to use UTC timing.
+Please refer to the encoder manual on how to

-(or see Encoder settings).
+configure this (or see Encoder Settings).

-The StreamIndex element in the client manifest contains the timestamps, next to the media type (for instance video) or the QualityLevel element indicating the bitrate.
+The StreamIndex element in the MSS client manifest contains the timestamps, next to the media type (for instance video) or the QualityLevel element indicating the bitrate.